 FAMILY BUSINESS SHAREHOLDER AGREEMENTS

-A shareholder in a family business is someone who benefits from the business either by receiving dividends from the business and by having the right to vote for the individuals who are elected to the business’s board of directors.
+A shareholder in a family business is someone who benefits from the business either by receiving dividends from the business or by having the right to vote for the individuals who are elected to the business’s board of directors.
 Typically, a shareholder is also entitled to some form of financial compensation if the business is sold.
 Essentially, a shareholder is a whole or partial owner of a business.
-When there is more than one shareholder in a family business, it makes sense to have a shareholder agreement in place.
+When there is more than one shareholder in a family business, it makes sense to have a Shareholder Agreement in place.

 PURPOSE OF A FAMILY BUSINESS SHAREHOLDER AGREEMENT

-The goal of shareholder agreement is to create a binding legal document that outlines how shareholders will contribute to the business and will work at all times with the best interest of the company in mind.
+The goal of a Shareholder Agreement is to create a binding legal document that outlines how shareholders will contribute to the business and will work at all times with the best interest of the company in mind.